NumberFour/phantomjs-rpms/README.md

 - yum/rpm install qt47-devel qt47-webkit qt47-webkit-devel sqlite-devel

 # How to build
-- source code is included for PhantomJS 1.1 and 1.2
+- source code is included for PhantomJS 1.1, 1.2, 1.3, 1.4, and 1.4.1
+- for PhantomJS 1.4.0 and 1.4.1 use `fetch-phantomjs-branch $version`
+- `./rpm SPECS/phantomjs-$version.spec`

+# Build branches
-- use fetch-phantomjs-branch script to fetch sources from 1.3 branch
+- use fetch-phantomjs-branch script to fetch sources from branches
-- ./rpm SPECS/phantomjs-<version>.spec
+- modify .spec to suit your needs

 Have fun!
+Jens Braeuer